jaygermeister/ECE411-SmartAnimalFeeder/Product Design Specifications.md

   - Infrared or pressure sensors for detecting pet presence near the bowl

 - **Processor:**
-  - Microcontroller unit (MCU), such as Arduino or a dedicated microcontroller with RFID and sensor support
+  - Microcontroller unit (MCU), such as Arduino or other microcontroller with RFID and sensor support

 - **Actuator:**
   - Motorized dispenser for releasing pet food